pantbruin/twitter_ios_clone/README.md

-# Twitter - Part II
+# Twitter Clone App - iOS

 A twitter clone where one can view, compose, favorite, and retweet tweets using the Twitter API.